- Rob Nicholls

 PhD (UNSW), MA (UNSW), BSc (Hons) (B'ham)

-I am a lecturer in the UNSW Business School and a visiting fellow in the Centre for Law, Markets and Regulation.
+I am a lecturer in the UNSW Business School, a visiting fellow to each of UNSW Law and UTS Law.
+I am a member of the Centre for Law, Markets and Regulation.

 Outside of this work, I am the Australian Independent Telecommunications Adjudicator.
 This role provides an alternative dispute resolution process between Telstra and its wholesale customers in respect of services regulated by the ACCC.

 Competition in retail financial services

 Senior Member: Institute of Electrical and Electronics Engineers